Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Needless to say, ponies are kinda expensive.
 So Homer takes a second job at the Quick-E Mart to make Lisa happy.
 He works himself to the bone, allowing Apu to figuratively whip him over the back, all so that Lisa will love and forgive him.

-By the end of the episode, Lisa realizes how hurt her father is, who apparently loves her so much that he has been losing sleep trying to make her happy.
+By the end of the episode, Lisa realizes how hurt her father is; he loves her so much that he has been losing sleep trying to make her happy.
 She decides her father is better than any pony, and the episode ends on a heartwarming note as she rides his back and they laugh together.

 The more classic episodes of The Simpsons (before they started trying to match Family Guy's more toxic humor) were constant with moments like this.